 It is a state law and city ordinance that all dogs 4 months of age and older be vaccinated against rabies and licensed in the city in which the animal lives (within 30 days).

-The Cities of Menifee and Lake Elsinore also require that your pet be Microchipped and Sterilized before licensing can be completed.
+The Cities of Canyon Lake, Lake Elsinore, Menifee and Wildomar also require that your pet be Microchipped and Sterilized before licensing can be completed.

 Riverside County is a declared rabies area.
 Rabies vaccination of dogs (a prerequisite for licensing) has been highly effective as an animal and public health measure, and is especially important in areas like ours where the potential threat of exposure to rabies from wildlife is a significant concern.